rubensworks/article-privacy-decentralized/content/solution.md

 following the federation algorithm of [Triple Pattern Fragments](cite:cites ldf).
 A hybrid approach where source selection happens both before and during query execution could be investigated.

+From a source selection perspective, we address the following core requirement:

+- **Authorized membership checking.**
+  Membership in Bloom filters can be tested by hashing the value, and checking its membership inside the filter.
+  `SummaryContains(Σ.c, q.c, k, u) = Σ.c[(q.c & k) | u]`.

 One open challenge will be to investigate how this file-based source selection method could be combined and enhanced by existing source selection methods for SPARQL endpoints, such as [Hibiscus](cite:cites hibiscus) and [Splendid](cite:cites splendid).
 Another open challenge is to determine the applicable aggregators within a client.
 For now, we assume that clients will have zero or more preconfigured links to certain aggregators, such as an aggregator for a person's family, or an employee's company.